MeteorDevelopment/meteor-website/src/routes/faq/installation/+page.md

 Since nobody can look at the code, the developers could insert malicious code, that could potentially harm your devices.
 We do not provide support to cracked users in any way, as they do not legally own the game.

+### Non-standard launchers

+Some launchers, such as `Feather Client`, `Lunar Client`, and similar, modify the Minecraft JAR or environment in non-standard ways.
+This often causes incompatibilities with Meteor and other mods.

+As a result, we cannot provide support for issues encountered when using these launchers.
+We recommend using a standard or mod-friendly launcher such as `Prism Launcher`, `MultiMC`, or the official Minecraft launcher.

 ### Minecraft Launcher